tunde99/AMMI-2020-SPEECH-COURSE/README.md

 This data contains raw speech recorded (in Hausa language) by describing events as found in different images that made up the story (source: https://lig-aikuma.imag.fr/wp-content/uploads/2018/07/FrogStory.zip).
 ## Limitations/problems encountered during data collection
 1. There is possiblity the data contains background noise, like the humming sound of A.C or the soft chatters of flatmates.
+2. The recording took place in the middle of the night (hoping to have few or zero persons awake) in case my voice sounded sleepy.
-2. The recording was done after undergoing a minor dental surgery.
+3. The recording was done after undergoing a minor dental surgery (in case I sounded funny).
-3. The recorded language, Hausa, is the language of my region of birth (not my mother-tongue).
+4. The recorded language, Hausa, is the language of my region of birth (not my mother-tongue).
 Apologies to the native Hausa speakers for all incorrectly pronounced words and every injustice to stress patterns.